WengBingHong/2024_NYCU_Embedded-System-Design/lab_1/Readme.txt

-# run this on pc to get control of E9V3
+# Run this on pc to get control of E9V3
 sudo screen
 screen /dev/ttyUSB0 115200

-#There might be no sudo command, plz login as root
+# There might be no sudo command, plz login as root
 root
 embedsky